Dementia researcher shares personal connection to the disease at upcoming event

 “I am acutely aware that one day, I will very likely need the treatments myself,” he says.
 “So this research has become somewhat personal.”

-Last year 263 people gathered at the Fairmont Waterfront Hotel to raise more than $166,000 to further the Alzheimer Society of B.C.’s work.
-Combined with the Victoria event, Breakfast to Remember generated $209,000 in 2017 for vital programs and services, advocacy and research to find a cure.
+In 2017 Breakfast to Remember events in Vancouver and Victoria generated more than $212,000 for vital programs and services, advocacy and research to find a cure.
 Full details and ticket sales can be found here.